Achievable logoAchievable logo

 A factor of a whole number is a number that divides it evenly, with no remainder.

-Factor pairs help you work efficiently.
+Factors come in pairs whose product equals the original number.
 Once you’ve checked all possible factors up to the square root, you’ve automatically found the larger factors as the matching partners.

 Divisibility rules